mmshahria/GlassboardTech-API-Reference/Deals/Get deals by profileId.md

 * <strong> profileId* </strong> `string`

-A unique identifier assigned by the system while creating a **organizer** profile as an individual or an entity.
+A unique identifier assigned by the system while creating a profile as an individual or an entity.

 * <strong> minInvestmentAmount* </strong> `number`